ambrishrawat/blog/_posts/2016-12-08-generative.markdown

 ### Clueless investigations

 To a foreign eye, an observed phenomenon in its crudest form is a spreadsheet full of numbers.
-Furthermore, if the only other piece of information provided is that these numbers were *somehow* generated, then graphical models offer a generic framework to begin an investigation.
+Furthermore, if the only other piece of information provided is that these numbers were somehow generated, then graphical models offer a generic framework to begin an investigation.

 For the sake of illustration, let us take a handcrafted csv file.
 This file consists of list of 13-dimensional vectors that were ‘somehow’ generated.

 ### The a b c of simulation models

 Complex phenomenon like weather, brain functioning or human-genetics.
 However, such phenomenon are well studied and We begin by scripting a model, which we call a ‘generator’.
 With all our intellectual and insightful might or by hook or by crook, we manage to model our ‘generator’.

-### Unscriptable generative processes
+### Unscriptable generative proces